BAPEHHNK/esp8266Workshop/en/part1/IOTCLOUD.md

 **Part 1** - [Setup](PREREQ.md) - [First App](FIRSTAPP.md) - [WIFI](WIFI.md) - [LED](LED.md) - [DHT](DHT.md) - [**Cloud**](IOTCLOUD.md)
 ***

-# Deploying an application to the IBM Cloud
+# Deploying a Web App starter application to the IBM Cloud

 ## Lab Objectives

 In this lab you will learn how to deploy a starter application to the IBM Cloud.
 You will learn:

 - How to access the cloud and set the desired location to work in
-- Access the catalog of services and select a Starter Kit to deploy
-- Deploy a Starter Kit to the IBM Cloud
+- Deploy a Web App Starter Kit to the IBM Cloud
 - Access the Starter Kit source code and update the starter application
 - Become familiar with the DevOps tooling available in the IBM Cloud